gruntwork-io/terraform-aws-couchbase/modules/run-couchbase-server/README.md

   --index-storage-setting	The index storage mode for the index service.
 Must be one of: default, memopt.
 Default: default.
   --manage-memory-manually	If this flag is set, you can set memory settings manually via the --data-ramsize, --fts-ramsize, and --index-ramsize arguments.
   --data-ramsize		The data service memory quota in MB.
-Only used if --manage-memory-manually is set.
+Only used when initializing a new cluster and if --manage-memory-manually is set.
   --index-ramsize		The index service memory quota in MB.
-Only used if --manage-memory-manually is set.
+Only used when initializing a new cluster and if --manage-memory-manually is set.
   --fts-ramsize			The full-text service memory quota in MB.
-Only used if --manage-memory-manually is set.
+Only used when initializing a new cluster and if --manage-memory-manually is set.
   --wait-for-all-nodes		If this flag is set, this script will wait until all servers in the Couchbase Cluster are added and running.
   --help			Show this help text and exit.